-i.
+- i.
 Tribal or state databases or repositories.
 Tribal Lead Agencies may use Tribal or state databases or repositories for some or all of their interstate background check components.
-Describe any Tribal or state database or repository indicated in the table above.

-- [] No Tribal or state database or repository used in interstate child abuse and neglect checks. - [x] Tribal database or repository.
-Describe: TLA conducts on-reservation criminal records check through Tribal Court. - [x] State database or repository.
-Describe: All criminal background reports received are from the States Central Registry.
+Describe any Tribal or state database or repository indicated in the table above. - [ ] No Tribal or state database or repository used in interstate child abuse and neglect - [ ] Tribal database or repository.
+Describe: - [ ] State database or repository.
+Describe: